 Tennis player with tennis elbow

-At Home Treatments for Tennis Elbow
+At Home Treatments For Tennis Elbow

 What is Tennis Elbow?

 The humerus also contains knuckle-like protrusions known as epicondyles.
 These bony knobs serve as points of attachment for the tendons that connect to the forearm muscles.
-If the tendons that attach to your lateral epicondyle rip, then tennis elbow is the result.
-If the tendons that fasten to your medial epicondyle tear, then doctors refer to this condition as golfer’s elbow.
+If the tendons that attach to your lateral epicondyle rip, tennis elbow is the result.
+If the tendons that fasten to your medial epicondyle tear, doctors refer to this condition as golfer’s elbow.

 The primary difference between the two?